rfielding/concurrent/README.md

 - The fraction of _observed_ time in which it has load greater than zero, is Utilization.
 For jobs serviced against a CPU, this would be CPU utilization, a number from 0 to 1.
 - We need to keep _unobserved_ time out of metrics.
 That means that we need to note when observation actually begins and ends.
 - The correct _weighted_ average is the total `count` divided by the total duration `(stop - start)`.
+When you have concurrency, it's even more subtle than this.
+There is the total duration of time for tasks that may overlap in time (the throughput you would have if there were no concurrency at all - what the datacenter is concerned with), versus total clock time (for the concurrently sped-up throughput - what the user is concerned with).
 Keep a running total of both separately.
 You cannot take averages of averages, as this will not weight them correctly.
 - The `count/(stop - start)` is the rate at which the counter increases.

 Note that: